China Consulate General condemns Hong Kong protests, slams media reports

 "The Chinese Consulate General in Auckland expressed concern about this."

-It said some people in Hong Kong with ulterior motives were spreading alarmist speeches that created social panic and prevented the extradition law - which would allow suspects to be tried on the mainland - from being passed.
+Some people in Hong Kong with ulterior motives were spreading alarmist speeches that created social panic and prevented the extradition law - which would allow suspects to be tried on the mainland - from being passed, the statement said.

 The spokesman said the actions of protesters in Hong Kong exceeded the scope of peaceful demonstrations and some anti-Chinese politicians in the West issued "irresponsible remarks".